 Victims of patriarchy: Save the women of Pakistan

 My last blog post on soaring cases of rapes in Pakistan received a mixed review.
 While some readers appreciated the issues that I highlighted as being responsible for the increasing numbers of the gruesome tragedy, to others the piece was nothing but a Islam bashing, ‘westernized’ viewpoint coming from the pen of a feminist!
-And while a few of the emails that I received from our foreign readers discussed the hardships that rape victims all over the world have to face and live with (appalled at the lack of support for these victims in Pakistan), there were other countrymen who took offense at the mentioning of the Hudood Ordinance and its ‘blatant misrepresentation’ in the writing, leading to misinformation and even blasphemy!
+And while a few of the emails that I received from our foreign readers discussed the hardships that rape victims all over the world have to face and live with (appalled at the lack of support for these victims in Pakistan), there were other countrymen who took offense at the mentioning of the Hudood Ordinance and its ‘blatant misrepresentation’ in the writing, leading to misinformation!

 Religion, it seems is the favorite appetite of us Pakistanis, and hence always runs high on demand.
 This demand becomes more apparent when an average citizen wants to seek refuge for his shortcomings under the huge umbrella of religion.
 Hence starts exploitation in the name of religion, where it becomes easy to embrace and easier to discard the rules if and when required.
 But there are other, even bigger ironies that we witness and experience on a daily basis – ugly practices in the name of culture which, after having been long embedded in us have now almost become a national identity, and a national crisis for gender equality I must say.
 These ugly practices, with their strong and tight-clipped jaws seem to have engulfed everything, taking by storm almost every aspect of social life, not sparing even the most vulnerable segment of population – women.